Ken Gord: Film

 Gord became involved in the film industry in Toronto, Ontario in the early 1970s.
 He produced the ultra-low budget Dream On The Run in 1973 and was production manager on another no-budget Canadian feature Point of No Return.
 In 1977, he produced the low-budget sci-fi film Starship Invasions, which was distributed by Warner Bros. and in 1979, The High Country for Crown International.
 He continued to production manage and/or line produce other low-budget films and television shows.
 Some examples include Deadly Eyes, Loose Screws, Recruits, Busted Up, Mr. Nice Guy, The Housekeeper, The Edison Twins and The Brain, through the 1980s.

 In 1986, he was co-producer on Criminal Law, the first feature directed by Martin Campbell, starring Gary Oldman and Kevin Bacon.
 The movie was produced for Hemdale Film Corporation and distributed by Warner Bros.
 In 1988, he was the Canadian Executive in Charge of Production on the mini-series Day One, for CBS and Aaron Spelling Productions, which won an Emmy in 1989 for Best Drama Special.
-In 1991 and 1992, Gord produced two seasons of the CBS late-night crime show Sweating Bullets (aka Tropical Heat) in Puerto Vallarta, Mexico and Eilat, Israel.
+In 1991 and 1992, Gord produced two seasons of the CBS late-night crime show Tropical Heat (aka Sweating Bullets) in Puerto Vallarta, Mexico and Eilat, Israel.

 This led him to what he was perhaps best known for, as the producer of the hit syndicated series Highlander: The Series, which filmed six seasons through the 1990s.
 Mr. Gord was brought in at the beginning of Season 2 and stayed as the creative producer until the last episode was filmed in Paris in 1998.
 The series was nominated for a Canadian Gemini Award as Best Dramatic Series in 1996.

 Since then, he has produced other syndicated series, such as the Paris episodes of Relic Hunter and a season of Queen of Swords, shot in Almeria, Spain at Texas Hollywood.
 He has also produced over twenty mini-series and television movies for CBS, the Fox Network, UPN, Global Television Network, CTV, Lifetime Network, Paramount Television, Paxnet, Sat-1, Turner Broadcasting, and CLT-ufa.
 These included CBS's Daughter of Darkness, which starred Anthony Perkins and Model By Day, starring Famke Janssen.
 In 2006, he produced Eight Days to Live, which was the most successful in-house television movie ever broadcast on CTV, and also broke records on the Lifetime Network.
 It was nominated for a Canadian Gemini Award as Best Television Movie in 2007.

 In 2007, Gord produced Stuck, directed by Stuart Gordon and starring Mena Suvari and Stephen Rea to critical acclaim.
 The New York Times called it a "...grim, expert little thriller..."

 He produced XIII: The Conspiracy, a 4-hour mini-series based on the graphic novel of the same name, starring Val Kilmer.
 It aired on NBC in Canada during the winter of 2009.